 Laurie Mitchell and her twin sister Whitney sat in their dorm room talking about something totally unique.
 It was their freshman year at Transylvania University in Kentucky and what Laurie had just witnessed spurred on the conversation.

-What started as a conversation between the two sisters grew into a larger search as they continued going to Cru meetings and coming back home asking, “Ok, what does this mean?”
+What started as a conversation between the two sisters grew into a larger search as they continued going to Cru meetings and coming back saying “Ok, what did that mean?
+What does this mean?”

 And Becky was a great teacher.
 She challenged them in their understanding.
 They already thought they were Christians since they’d been baptized as kids.
-The biggest challenge to their thinking came when Becky taught them about grace.
+She taught them about grace, which was really big for Laurie.

-Laurie says that growing up, she’d always stayed out of trouble because she thought if she didn’t, God would be angry with her.
-She lived what she considered a good life: volunteering at youth group, going to church, and doing all kinds of admirable things.
-However, she realized later that she did all of these "good works" with selfish motives, hoping that all her good work would make her right with God.
+Laurie says that growing up she’d always stayed out of trouble, because she thought if she didn’t, God would be angry with her.
+She lived a good life so that other people would say, “Oh yeah, she’s a good person.”
+She remembers volunteering at youth group, going to church, church camp and doing all kinds of stuff but with selfish motives, hoping that all her good work would make her ok with God.

 ©1994-2020 Cru.
 All Rights Reserved.